tue-mps-edu/asd-engd-project-2021-imaging-radar-integration/README.md

 This first in-house project was part of the second quartile, it took 6 weeks and was carried out by the ASD trainees of the 2021 batch.

+Please find a more accurate description of the project in the [Home](https://github.com/tue-mps-edu/asd-pdeng-project-2021-imaging-radar-integration/wiki) wiki page.

 ## Table of Content
 1. [Acronyms Meaning](#acronyms-meaning)